ThetaUP/empirical_parameter_estimate_distribution/README.md

 estimates and then drawing estimates from that distribution.

 ## approach description
-For simplicity, the method will be described in the context of simple linear regression of the form \(y = beta0 + beta1x \)
+For simplicity, the method will be described in the context of simple linear regression of the form yi = β0 + β1xi + ϵ
 ### unidimensional estimate distributions